kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-upgrade-plan-hooks.md

 In all the cases above, the `GenerateUpgradePlanResponse` content must comply the following validation rules:

-- `ControlPlaneUpgrades` is the list of version upgrade steps for the control plane; it must be always specified unless the control plane is already at the target version.
+- `controlPlaneUpgrades` is the list of version upgrade steps for the control plane; it must be always specified unless the control plane is already at the target version.
-  - there should be at least one version for every minor between `fromControlPlaneKubernetesVersion` (excluded) and `ToKubernetesVersion` (included).
+  - there should be at least one version for every minor between `fromControlPlaneKubernetesVersion` (excluded) and `toKubernetesVersion` (included).
   - each version must be:
     - greater than `fromControlPlaneKubernetesVersion` (or with a different build number)
     - greater than the previous version in the list (or with a different build number)
-    - less or equal to `ToKubernetesVersion` (or with a different build number)
+    - less or equal to `toKubernetesVersion` (or with a different build number)
-    - the last version in the plan must be equal to `ToKubernetesVersion`
+    - the last version in the plan must be equal to `toKubernetesVersion`

 - `workersUpgrades` is the list of version upgrade steps for the workers.
   - In case the upgrade plan for workers will be left to empty, the system will automatically